swiftyfinch/Rugby/docs/how-to-install.md

 ## First Install (zsh)

 Select your architecture: `arm64` or `x86_64`.
-Run the five commands below.
+Run five commands below.
 I described them in points 1-5:

 1. Create and change the current directory to `~/.rugby/clt/downloads` (recommended);
 2. Download the specific version of Rugby.
 E.g. `2.0.0`;